Would franchising be a good option to increase profits for a three-year-old privately owned restaurant with slow, but steady growth?

 We may not be crystal clear on the meaning of your second question, but here’s our take.
-The length of time that a business has been in operation is not as important as the proof available that the business is being run by well-defined systems.
-A sound and proven system that can be taught to others is a critical element of franchising your business.
-Obviously, the business upon which the operating system is based must also be profitable to the extent that the owners can make a living and pay off any debt at the same time.
+The length of time that a business has been in operation is not as important as proof that the business is being run with well-defined systems.
+A sound, proven system that can be taught to others is a critical element.
+Obviously, the business upon which the operating system is based must also be profitable to the extent that the owners can make a living and pay debt as well as additional franchise fees.

-If you are profitable and have systems, you might be a franchise candidate, but there are numerous other factors to consider when franchising your business.
-A quality feasibility study, sound strategic planning, and the establishment of sound franchise relationships at the outset are all key components to getting your franchise concept off on a good footing — should you decide to go that route.
+If you’re profitable and have systems, you might be a franchise candidate.
+But, there are numerous other factors to consider.
+A quality feasibility study, sound strategic planning, and the establishment of sound franchise relationships at the outset are all key components to getting your franchise concept off on a good footing.